Thomas H. Prol, a

 Member of Sills Cummis & Gross, concentrates his practice on environmental,

-land use, and related litigation and administrative law matters.
+land use, commercial property tax appeals, and related litigation and administrative law matters.
 He is admitted

 to practice law in New Jersey and New York and before numerous federal courts.

 Mr. Prol is a Past President of the New Jersey State Bar

 Association (2016-2017) and was the first openly gay leader in the

 Association’s history.
 He is a member of the American Bar Association House of

 Delegates, and is a Fellow of the American Bar Foundation, an honor bestowed on